Steve Binder

-Steve Binder (born December 12, 1932) is an American producer and director.
-He found success behind the camera on television shows showcasing music, when he was only in his early 20s.
+Irwin Sheppard "Steve" Binder (born December 12, 1932) is an American producer and director.
+He found success behind the camera on television shows showcasing music, when he was only in his early twenties.
 He was also influential in creating music programs with racially and ethnically diverse casts, featuring a variety of musical styles.

 Binder is arguably best known as director of the T.A.M.I.
 Show, Elvis Presley's '68 Comeback Special, and Diana Ross Live in Central Park, in which a torrential thunderstorm passed through minutes into Ross's first set, and the Star Wars Holiday Special.
-In addition to working with Petula Clark and Elvis, Binder also worked on numerous TV shows and specials with Steve Allen, Soupy Sales, Chevy Chase, Patti LaBelle, Barry Manilow, Wayne Newton, Mac Davis, Liza Minnelli, Pee-Wee Herman, and John Denver.
+In addition to working with Petula Clark and Elvis Presley, Binder also worked on numerous TV shows and specials with Steve Allen, Soupy Sales, Chevy Chase, Patti LaBelle, Barry Manilow, Wayne Newton, Mac Davis, Liza Minnelli, Pee-wee Herman, and John Denver.

+Partial career

+T.A.M.I.
+Show

+In 1964, Binder directed the concert film T.A.M.I.
+Show.
+T.A.M.I.
+Show would go on to be deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in 2006 in the National Film Registry.

 Petula Clark TV special

 In 1968, Binder was working at NBC.
 Its executives invited Petula Clark—who had appeared on Hullabaloo—to host her own special.
 While singing a duet of "On the Path of Glory" with guest Harry Belafonte, she touched his arm, which prompted complaints from the advertising manager of the sponsor of the show, the Plymouth division of Chrysler.
 The car giant feared the brief moment would offend Southern viewers at a time when racial mixing was still a major issue of controversy in the US.
 The manager, Doyle Lott, insisted "the touch" (as it became known) should be edited and substituted with a different take.
 However, director Binder, Clark and her husband/producer refused, destroyed all other takes of the song, and delivered the finished program to NBC with "the touch" intact.
 Lott blamed fatigue for his reaction, but Belafonte rejected that reasoning and Chrysler relieved Lott of his duties.
 It aired on April 2, 1968, to high ratings and critical acclaim, and marked the first time a man and woman of different races exchanged physical contact on American television.